maxcell/prince.dev/content/django-models/index.md

 - Creating data in our database
 - Describing relationships between data

+If you want to follow along, feel free to [clone down the project](https://github.com/maxcell/django-model-example).
+You can also see the [differences](https://github.com/maxcell/django-model-example/compare/final) or just the [end result after this post](https://github.com/maxcell/django-model-example/tree/final).

 ## Building a Model

 A **model** is our source of truth, from inside our application, about data within our database.
 It will contain fields and behaviors of our data.